OsamaBanat/R.Programming-Assignment4/CodeBook.md

 7. Created a second tidy dataset containing the average of each variable for each activity and each subject.

 8. Exported the final tidy dataset to tidy_data.txt.

-9. The data used in this project come from the Human Activity Recognition Using Smartphones Dataset.

-The final output file is tidy_data.txt.

-The dataset contains the average of each selected variable grouped by subject and activity.

 ---
 License